For this tutorial we do not offer a free download of the pattern.

 2. Cut out the different pieces

-Cut out the different pieces of leather and lining with a cutter or a pair of scissors.
-Also cut out piece P4 in the texon.
+Cut out the various pieces of leather and lining with a cutter or scissors.
+Also cut out piece P4 from the texon.

 ![]() |